Codecademy/docs/content/docs-community/concepts/entries/terms/topic-entries/topic-entries.md

   - 'paths/code-foundations'
 ---

-**Topic entries** encompass a collection of concepts related to a particular language, disciple, or other technology subject.
+**Topic entries** encompass a collection of concepts related to a particular language, discipline, or other technology subject.
 The following are examples of Codecademy Docs topics:

 - [C++](https://www.codecademy.com/resources/docs/cpp)
 - [UI and UX Design](https://www.codecademy.com/resources/docs/uiux)